 Stroke Recovery: Coping With Eating Problems

 It is common to have trouble swallowing, also called dysphagia, after a stroke.
 You may not be able to feel food on one or both sides of your mouth.
-You may have problems chewing or producing enough saliva.
+You may also have problems chewing or producing enough saliva.
 Or you may have other conditions that make eating difficult and increase your risk of choking or breathing in food or liquids (aspiration).

 Other things that may interfere with normal eating include: